Quantum fluctuations in atomic Josephson junctions: the role of dimensionality: Mean-field results

-The beyond mean-field Josephson frequency is lower than the mean-field one.
+The beyond-mean-field Josephson frequency is lower than the mean-field one.
 Indeed, as pictured in Fig.~\ref{fig:1DO} the relative correction $\Omega/\Omega_{mf}\leq1$, where the equality is obtained for $\gamma\rightarrow-\infty$ or when the strength parameter is $\Lambda=0$.
-Analogously to the 3-dimensional case, in obtaining that beyond mean-field correction, a perturbative analysis is used, so by setting a beyond mean-field relative correction to the number density smaller than $0.1$, it follows that the upper bound on $\gamma$ must be set to $\gamma=-20$, as reported in Fig.~\ref{fig:1DO}.
-Furthermore, the beyond mean-field correction becomes more important as $\Lambda$ grows.
+Analogously to the 3-dimensional case, in obtaining that beyond-mean-field correction, a perturbative analysis is used, so by setting a beyond-mean-field relative correction to the number density smaller than $0.1$, it follows that the upper bound on $\gamma$ must be set to $\gamma=-20$, as reported in Fig.~\ref{fig:1DO}.
+Furthermore, the beyond-mean-field correction becomes more important as $\Lambda$ grows.
 In fact, for larger strength parameters, $\Lambda\gg1$, the asymptotic behavior of the relative correction is given by

 The relative correction $\Omega / \Omega_{mf}$ behavior also depends on the gas parameter $\gamma$, for higher values of the gas parameter the correction is more important and so the value of $\Omega/\Omega_{mf}$ decreases.